Peruse the Earth Flavors profiles that appeared in Mountain Xpress in 2015 and 2016 here.

-An audio piece I produced on “philosoforager” Alan Muskat, founder of No Taste Like Home, will air on APM’s The Splendid Table this weekend.
-Muskat connects foraging with regaining a sense of home in this life.
-Check local station days and times here.
+This audio piece I produced on “philosoforager” Alan Muskat, founder of No Taste Like Home, will air on APM’s The Splendid Table this weekend.
+Muskat connects foraging with regaining a sense of home in this life:

 Thai fire, Sicilian silver, German red: The world of garlic is far more exotic than one might expect from perusing the supermarket aisles.
 Root Bottom Farm owners Morgan and Sarah Decker are working to spread the word about the diverse types of the pungent, flavorful bulb that can be grown in Western North Carolina. #EarthFlavor19

 The latest Earth Flavors profile is up, on the wild green and edible seed called lambsquarters (first known to me as unnuca).
 Thanks to Alan Muskat of No Taste Like Home for sharing his foraging philosophy and prompting me to connect sense of home and bricolage.